uklg/tf-eks/README.md

 Cert-man is being disabled as only ACM and LBC needed to bring up an ALB TLS service in AWS perfectly

+Spot instances set up but need extra work for reliability and extra instances to move load too